Who We Are

 Additionally, Guy serves as a transportation leader for the Mobility for All campaign of the Greater Portland Council of Government (GPCOG).
 In this role, Guy advocates for accessible transportation for the immigrant community, and serves as a member of the project advisory committee for “Connect 2045” and as a bus ambassador owner.
 He is a community garden assistant, helping to cultivate community works to give people with low income in access to food in the Portland area.
 Guy speaks and reads English, French, Lingala, and Swahili.

-Heidi Randall has been the program director of Maine Boys to Men since July 2017 and, after a nationwide search, was chosen to be executive director.
+Heidi Randall served as program director from 2017 to 2021 and as executive director from 2021 until 2024.
 Heidi brings over 26 years of upper management experience within the for-profit and nonprofit sectors in Maine, having served in multiple gender-based violence organizations, with budgets of up to $1.5 million annually, as program director, associate director, and interim executive director.
-Heidi has gained extensive experience developing, delivering, and administering social change programming while working for Safe Voices, the Lower Hutt Domestic Violence Task Force, the Violence Against Women Act Measuring Effectiveness Initiative (VAWA MEI), the Maine Youth Action Network and Maine Boys to Men.
+Heidi has gained extensive experience developing, delivering, and administering social change programming while working for Safe Voices, the Lower Hutt Domestic Violence Task Force, the Violence Against Women Act Measuring Effectiveness Initiative (VAWA MEI), and the Maine Youth Action Network, as well as Maine Boys to Men.